On This page

 People who are hurt or become ill on the job in South Carolina often face a number of challenges, including paying for medical treatment and supporting themselves and their families while they are unable to work.

-South Carolina law requires that most employers in S.C. have workers’ compensation insurance to pay for medical care, a portion of lost wages and other benefits for full-time and part-time employees injured on the job.
-The South Carolina Code of Laws states generally that businesses with four or more workers in South Carolina must obtain workers’ compensation insurance to protect employees.
+South Carolina law generally requires that all employers with four or more workers have workers’ compensation insurance to pay for medical care, a portion of lost wages, and other benefits for full-time and part-time employees injured on the job.
+The purpose of workers’ compensation insurance is to protect employees.

 If you suffered serious injuries or your loved one was killed on the job in South Carolina, it is important to understand your legal rights and the workers’ comp benefits available to you.
 If your employer or the workers’ comp administrator disputes your right to benefits, you do not have to try to handle the issue on your own.
 South Carolina’s workers’ compensation system has complicated rules and appeal procedures.
 A knowledgeable workers’ compensation attorney at Joye Law Firm may be able to help you pursue the benefits afforded to injured employees.
-Joye Law Firm has proudly represented injured workers in South Carolina for more than 50 years.
-For help pursuing the benefits you deserve, call us at (888) 324-3100 or contact us online to arrange a free consultation.
+Joye Law Firm has proudly represented injured workers in South Carolina since 1968.
+For help pursuing the benefits you deserve, call us at (843) 324-3100 or contact us online to arrange a free consultation.

 What are South Carolina Workers’ Comp Benefits?

 After an injury on the job, you are entitled to coverage of all necessary medical treatment.
-Workers’ compensation covers the costs of surgery, hospitalization, medical supplies, prosthetic devices, and prescriptions.
-You are required to receive medical treatment from a doctor selected by the employer or the insurance administrator.
+Workers’ compensation covers the costs of things like surgery, hospitalization, medical supplies, prosthetic devices, and prescriptions.
+Since workers’ comp is covering the costs, you are required to receive medical treatment from a doctor selected by the employer or the insurance administrator.

 There is a seven-day waiting period before workers’ compensation benefits can be paid, but an individual will be compensated for the original seven days if he or she is out of work for more than 14 days.
 The payments will be sent directly to the injured worker.
 When a doctor clears a patient to return to work, worker’s compensation will be stopped.
 The individual will have to request a hearing if they disagree and cannot perform the work assigned to them.